wayneeseguin/omni/docs/API.md

-# FlexLog API Documentation
+# Omni API Documentation

-FlexLog is a flexible, high-performance logging library for Go with support for multiple destinations, structured logging, and advanced features like sampling, filtering, and rotation.
+Omni is a flexible, high-performance logging library for Go with support for multiple destinations, structured logging, and advanced features like sampling, filtering, and rotation.

 ## Table of Contents